 - Change the way you pay: Most insurance companies offer a discount if you pay in full.
 If you cannot afford to pay the full premium, you may get a discount for setting up automatic payments.
 If you do not drive much, it may benefit you to consider pay-per-mile insurance, which only charges you based on how many miles you drive.

-- Be a safe driver: Being a safe driver may not only result in a cheaper rate, but it may open you up to qualifying for more discounts.
-If you regularly practice safe driving habits, you may want to consider enrolling in the company’s telematics program, which rewards good driving behaviors with discounts.
+- Practice safe driving habits: Being a safe driver may not only result in a cheaper rate, but it may open you up to qualifying for more discounts.
+If you regularly practice safe driving habits, you may want to consider enrolling in a telematics program, which tracks your driving and rewards safe driving behaviors with discounts.
+Keep in mind, however, that some insurance companies also penalize you if you practice unsafe driving habits while being tracked.

 Estimate your car insurance cost in Colorado